colbyfayock/cloudinary-image-function/README.md

 Which will start the function available at `localhost:9000/tweet`

 ### Config
-There are a few requirements for getting this to work:
- - Generate a shared secret string
- - Twitter consumer key
- - Twitter consumer secret
- - Twitter access token
- - Twitter access secret

 ### Env
 Create a local `.env` file with the shared secret.
 This is used in coordination with JWT to create token containing your Twitter keys that gets posted to this function endpoint.